offconvex/offconvex.github.io/_posts/2016-03-11-stability.md

 R_S = \frac1n \sum_{i=1}^n \ell(A(S), z_i)
 $$

 This captures the average loss of the algorithm on the sample on which it was trained.
-To quantify out of sample performance, we define the *risk* of the algorithm as:
+To quantify *out-of-sample* performance, we define the *risk* of the algorithm as:

 $$
 R = \mathop{\mathbb{E}}_{z\sim D}\left[ \ell(A(S), z) \right]